Welcome at Clariant in Romania

 Boosting the advanced biofuel market in Europe

-The recent agreements on the revised Renewable Energy Directive (REDII) are setting the tone for creating a stable and predictable business environment that will trigger the development of investments in advanced biofuel production within the EU.
+The Renewable Energy Directive (RED II) is setting the tone for creating a stable and predictable business environment that will trigger the development of investments in advanced biofuel production within the EU.
 Thus as long-term benefit for Romania, the sunliquid® technology opens up new opportunities on an expanding global market for second-generation biofuels.
 It creates the premises for Romania to be a leading country within the EU to expand its renewable energy footprint.

 From a fossil-based economy to a bio-based circular economy